kata-ai/aksara-ui/packages/wicara-core/src/foundations/typography/README.md

 Read the [`styled-system` reference table](https://styled-system.com/table) for more information about these hooks and how they work.

-We also

 ### Scale props

-We provided a special `scale` prop on all components to automatically scale fonts based on their respective type scales.
+We also provided a special `scale` prop on all components to automatically scale fonts based on their respective type scales.
 Available type scales are as follows:

 - `heading1`
 - `heading2`